 - Make sure tilapia filets are completely dry before searing.
 This will ensure that they brown well.
 Pat tilapia dry with a paper towel.

-- Cooking time varies according to pan temperature, thickness of the fish, and internal temperature of the fish when you begin cooking it.
+- Cooking time varies according to pan temperature, the thickness of the fish, and internal temperature of the fish when you begin cooking it.

 - Avoid overcooking tilapia fillets.
 The fish fillets are shiny and translucent before cooking.
 When the fish is done, it flakes easily with a fork and becomes opaque.